ramlohith/CSC517-DigitalLibrary/README.md

 * Ruby version:
 ruby 2.6.3p62 (2019-04-16 revision 67580) [x64-mingw32]

+We will follow a particular sequence to test all the functionalities:
+Starting with the Admin:

 Functionalities of Admin -
-> Log in with an email and password
+1) Log in with an email and password:

-> Edit profile
+As the admin credentials are preconfigured, Please use the following credentials to login

+ Username: admin@digitallibrary.com
+ Password: a

+2) Edit profile: we can edit the admin profile, can change the admins mail id and password if required.
+We are providing multiple credentials for admin so that even if any user changes the credentials we can use other credentials to login.

-> Create/Modify Librarian or Student accounts - On the homepage, you will find options to create/update a student or a librarian.
+3) Create/Modify Librarian or Student accounts - Please select the Librarian or the student tab and under those tabs you need to login using their credentials and then you can edit their profiles.

-> Create/Modify/Delete Libraries and Books.- select show libraries on homepage and then you will find these options under the details page.
+4) Create/Modify/Delete Libraries and Books.- You can find it under the libraries and books tab.

-> View the list of users (students and librarians) and their profile details (except password) - under show students/librarian
+5) View the list of users (students and librarians) - under the Users tab you can see the details of the students and librarians except their passwords.

-> View the list of books, along with detailed information.
+6) View the list of books, along with detailed information- we can find this under the books tab which shows the information of each book.

-> View the list of book hold requests.
+7) View the list of book hold requests- under the Books On Hold tab.

-> View the list of Checked out books.
+8) View the list of Checked out books- under the Checked Out Books tab.

-> View the list of students with books overdue (along with overdue fines). - select checked out books which will display dues for all the students alongwith the book they borrowed.
+9) View the list of students with books overdue (along with overdue fines). - we can see this under the overdue fine.

-> View the borrowing history of each book. - Under show books, if you select a particular book to display, it will give you an option to see the borrowing history of that book.
+10) View the borrowing history of each book. - Under the Book History tab we can see the entire borrowing history of each book.

-> Delete Student/Book/Librarian from the system - This functionality hasn't been implemented thoroughly yet.
+11) Delete Student/Book/Librarian from the system - we can delete a book under the Books tab for each book by clicking on the destroy tab.

 Functionalities of Librarian -